 4. Caffe Sole

 Caffe Sole is more than just a coffee shop in south Boulder.
 It’s a hub for art shows and live music.
-Its specialty: jazz Thursday through Saturday evenings (Friday and Saturday are the bigger shows and more regularly scheduled).
+Its specialty: jazz Friday and Saturday evenings.
 You may also hear R&B, fun covers or originals you’ve never heard before.
 Most shows start at 7 p.m.
 The shop requests a “voluntary cover,” which is a cooler way to say “donation.”

-Caffe Sole, 637 S. Broadway in the Table Mesa area, is another local favorite and has been for years.
+Caffe Sole, 637 S. Broadway in the Table Mesa area of south Boulder, is another local favorite and has been for years.
 It’s been a Boulder staple since the mid-’90s.

 Fun fact: This shop roasts its own coffee and also serves tea, wine and beer.
 You can also grab dinner here (reservations recommended).
 The menu spans Atlantic salmon, steak piccata and even a solid vegetarian selection, with the likes of eggplant parmigiano and gnocchi bianchi.